-This amount represents the payouts under the Supplemental SERP, inclusive of the benefit of any additional service credit provided under the Severance Compensation Agreement which are payable in a lump sum upon termination.
+This amount represents a payout under the Supplemental SERP, inclusive of the benefit of any additional service credit provided under the Severance Compensation Agreement which would have been payable in a lump sum upon termination following a change of control.
+Absent a change of control, the payout of this amount upon the termination of Mr. Burke without cause would have been \$5,837,369.

-This amount represents the closing price of our Common Stock on December 30, 2011 (the last trading day of 2011) of \$20.05 per share multiplied by the outstanding number of shares of restricted stock for each executive as follows: Mr. Sills - 6,000 shares; Mr. Gethin and Mr. Burke - 5,625 shares; and Mr. Burks and Mr. Broccole - 13,750 shares.
+This amount represents the closing price of our Common Stock on December 31, 2012 of \$22.22 per share multiplied by the outstanding number of shares of restricted stock for each executive as follows: Mr. Sills - 6,000 shares; Mr. Gethin and Mr. Burke - 5,625 shares; and Mr. Burks and Mr. Broccole - 18,750 shares.
+Absent a change of control, if Mr. Sills resigned or retired at December 31, 2012, his restricted stock award would immediately vest under the terms of the award because Mr. Sills has reached the age of 65.

 For Messrs.
 Gethin and Burke, this amount represents Company payments for (a) group medical, dental and/or life insurance plans for a 36 month period, (b) use of a company automobile for the duration of the lease then in effect, and (c) the cost of outplacement services, pursuant to the terms of the Severance Compensation Agreement.
-In addition, Mr. Sills is entitled to post-retirement medical benefits, the present value of such amount is included above.
-Messrs.
-Burke and Burks were not entitled to such benefits at the end of 2011.
+For Mr. Sills this amount represents post-retirement medical benefits, the present value of such amount is included above.